aime-team/aime-mlc/aime-mlc-installation-guide.md

 - ROCM5: for AMD ROCM 5.0 supported GPUs

 Users can specify the desired architecture for the current container using the -arch cuda_architecture flag (default: CUDA_ADA).
-If a fixed architecture is preferred for an entire session, it can be set by saving the desired GPU architecture in the MLC_ARCH environment variable, for example: export MLC_ARCH=CUDA.
+If a fixed architecture is preferred for an entire session, it can be set by saving the desired GPU architecture in the MLC_ARCH environment variable using, for example: export MLC_ARCH=CUDA.

 It is important to note that the -arch flag takes precedence over the environment variable value.
 Similarly, if the environment variable is defined, it overrides the default architecture setting.